Summer Studies for 7th–8th Grade

-- A community of motivated and engaged peers unlike any you have ever experienced.
+- A community of motivated and engaged peers you won’t likely find anywhere else.

-- Course topics and learning experiences unavailable to most middle and high school students.
+- Course topics and learning opportunities unavailable to most middle and high school students.

-- Expert instructors, approximately 90 percent of whom hold or are working toward an advanced degree.
+- Expert instructors, approximately ninety percent of whom hold or are working toward an advanced degree.

 - A stimulating educational model that promotes higher-level thinking through interactive, inquiry-based learning.